Ecoblue Analytics Formal Report

 Finally, one last decision was made for the overall report.
 All the images would have an increasing color change from blue to green, giving an extra meaning to the title “Building a green future”.

-Due to the client request, the final adaptation for Ecoblue Analytics with content and information cannot be public.
+Due to the client request, the final adaptation for Ecoblue Analytics with content and information cannot be displayed.